 Safety and security

 Most international companies and organisations operating in Angola have strict security rules and regulations for their staff.
-If your company has such instructions you should read them in conjunction with the FCO Travel Advice.
+If your company has such instructions you should read them in conjunction with this travel advice.

 There is a high level of crime in Luanda.
 Muggings, particularly to steal mobile phones and other valuables, and armed robberies can occur in any area at any time of the day or night.
 Areas popular with foreigners are particular targets.